guillemdlopez/Pandabize_Eshop/README.md

 ### GET bicycles `GET '/api/v1/bicycles'`

-Will give you back a JSON file with a list of all the bicycles available in the application and its customizations.
+Will give you back a JSON file with a list of all bicycles available in the application and its customizations.

 <details><summary>See the JSON file</summary><p>